wesleyboar/wesleyb-sample-schoology/data/README.md

 This is static server-side data storage for the web services.

+Data can come:
+- dynamically from scripts
+- statically from flat-files _(see "Warning")_

 > **Warning**
 >
 > The flat-file structure is adequate, but may not be ideal for a more robust API or more dynamic data.
 The following source of data have been considered:
 > - an external list, committed to repo (static-ish, maintenance concern)
 > - an API call, instead of local storage (dynamic, reliability concern)
 > - the saved results of API call, committed to repo (dynamic-ish, cache complexity)

+## Directories

+These directories are manually maintained.

+    ./
+        |_ dynamic // scripts for dynamic data
+        |_ static  // static file data storage